 To get up close to the fireworks head to the Brooklyn Bridge Park, the Brooklyn Heights Promenade, and the Brooklyn Grange in the Brooklyn Navy Yard.
 You can also go up to the roof of 1 Hotel Brooklyn Bridge, but make a reservation early, as it's going to get packed.

 If you want a quiet holiday, you can watch the Macy's Fireworks on TV, since the event is televised.
 Of course, this isn't the same as huddling with others in awe on the Brooklyn Promenade.
 Get there early with a picnic and enjoy the show.

 The hippest places to be on the Fourth of July in Brooklyn are on the north side of the borough in Greenpoint, Williamsburg, and Bushwick — each of which offers multiple rooftop venues and public parks where you'll have a chance to see the fireworks at night.

 East River-facing parks such as Transmitter Park's Pier, the Bushwick Inlet Park, and the Little Grand Ferry Park near the Domino Sugar Factory may be inaccessible, but most of the rooftop bars in the area will be open.
 Berry Park in Williamsburg, for instance, has a great rooftop bar with views of the Manhattan skyline.

 If you want to see the fireworks from a boat, it's not too late to get tickets for a Freedom Cruise, which departs from Sheepshead Bay.
 Enjoy an evening on a boat, complete with a dinner and some of the best views of the fireworks.

-Watching the fireworks light up the skies above Coney Island is a magical experience.
-This is a great way to get your fill of fireworks from the comfort of your seat at the stadium.
+Even if you don't attend the game, you can watch the fireworks from the pier all along the boardwalk, Coney Island beach, and even from Brighton.
+Watching the fireworks light up the skies above Coney Island is a magical experience and a great way to get your fill of fireworks this Independence Day.